 Reach Out Recovery

-Leslie Glass, founder of Reach Out Recovery, contacted Karen Eber Davis Consulting because Susie Bowie, from the Community Foundation of Sarasota, recommended her.
+Leslie Glass, founder of Reach Out Recovery, contacted Karen Eber Davis Consulting .
 For several years, Leslie had been growing a nonprofit with the goal of changing the way we view people with addictions.
 Leslie knew that culturally we throw stumbling blocks at people undertaking this heroic journey.
-Instead, she recommends we support and celebrate their recovery because they are taking a challenging lifelong process.
+Instead, she recommends we support and celebrate their recovery.

-By the time she contacted Karen Leslie was stymied.
-She had run into numerous roadblocks—special events that took too much time, partners who weren’t returning calls, movies that needed finishing funds, and, generally too little money to create the nonprofit Leslie envisioned and that she knew was desperately needed.
+Leslie was stymied.
+She had run into numerous roadblocks—special events that took too much time, partners who weren’t returning calls, movies that needed finishing funds, and, generally too little money to create the nonprofit Leslie envisioned.

 Resources to the Max

 This work involved helping a group create a new service for its 214 member organizations and 100,000 individual members.
 The goal of the resource center was to support member’s new efforts and struggles.
-The concept involved staffing the center and providing high-quality books, compact discs, links, etc. The client sought to add this service with as little cost as possible and need to identify funding.
-The pre-consultant plan was to hire staff with librarian skills to handle the materials part-time.
-My research into several successful center and other less successful efforts provided the client with a better plan.
+The concept involved staffing the center and providing high-quality books, compact discs, links, etc. The client sought to add this service with as little investment as possible.
+The pre consultant plan was to hire staff with librarian skills to handle the materials part-time.
+Karen’s research into several successful center and unsuccessful efforts provided a better plan.
 Two key recommendations were made.
 The first was to hire someone full-time rather than the part-time.
-This reduced the cost of providing resources by 400 percent and quadrupled the support provided.
-Recommendation number two was to hire personnel with “midwife skills” to support the new efforts and struggles.
-The client took both recommendations and the Center is now in its 13th year.
-Because of the vital service it offers, it has successfully survived numerous budget cuts and continues to EDUCATE, EQUIP, and CONNECT leaders.
-Funds raised: $33,000.
+This quadrupled the support provided and reduced the cost of providing each resource by 400 percent.
+Recommendation number two was to hire personnel with “midwife skills.”
+The client took both recommendations and the Center is now in its 15th year.
+It successfully survived numerous budget cuts and continues to EDUCATE, EQUIP, and CONNECT leaders.

 Make Your “A” Program Into An A+++